-Contractor New Grant Amount SPECIAL EDUCATION California Department of Education A21-00097 ☐ Yes ☑ No, received grant in 2019/20 \$14,601 No Match 7/1/20 - 9/30/22: Alternate Dispute Reso blution (ADR) Grant.
-Funding for the ADR p process to respond to details.
+Contractor New Grant Amount SPECIAL EDUCATION ☐ Yes California Department of Education \$14.601 A21-00097 No Match ⋈ No, received grant in 2019/20 7/1/20 - 9/30/22: Alternate Dispute Resolution (ADR) Grant.
+Funding for the ADR process to respond to and resolve local complaints and concerns regarding the implementation of the Individuals with Disabilities Education Act.
+The ADR process is a desirable and effective practice that supports the positive interaction and collaboration among parents and educators, and promotes the implementation and use of conflict resolution throughout the state.
 EXPENDITURE AND OTHER AGREEMENTS